ShivamAgarwal0901/demo/README.md

 > docker build .

 ### 2. Generating the container out of the image:
-Running the image built in the step by extracting the code of our new image from the Successfully built <image-code> and running below command.
+Running the image built in the step by extracting the code of our new image from the Successfully built &ltimage-code&gt and running below command.
 > docker run        <image-code>